 What would you drink?

 Choices would include: Prosecco, Niagara and Prince Edward County Wines, and this great cocktail.
 Here’s your recipe to go with this blog post: ½ oz Sortilege (Canadian Whiskey and maple syrup liqueur), ½ oz Berentzen Apfelkorn, 1/3 oz Dekuper Buttershots and 3 oz fresh cider, mix with ice.)
+2024 update - I’d add some alcohol-free cocktails since I no longer imbibe.

 What sort of music would you play?